 Here’s how to do this:

-1) Press Windows logo key and R together on your keyboard.
+1) Press the Windows logo key and R together on your keyboard.
 Head to Documents and then click on the folder Rockstar Games.

 2) Click on the folder Red Dead Redemption 2.

 After deleting the settings folder, you’re supposed to be able to run your game.
 If that didn’t work, move on to the next fix.

 Fix 8: Clear your launcher profile details

 There is a possibility that your profile details are corrupt and it won’t give you permission to launch the game.
 So deleting them may help.